 Please note that some of these collections are available only on campus or by authentication.
-Off-campus access to these collections is available only to students, faculty and staff of Brigham Young University and requires authentication (Route Y ID and password), as noted below.
+Off-campus access to these collections is available only to students, faculty and staff of Brigham Young University and requires authentication (BYU ID and password), as noted below.
 If you are not affiliated with the University you are welcome to use these collections within the Library building.

 American Periodical Series Online 1741-1900 (Authentication Required)